jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

     (i) the manager or the trustee (as the case may be) is an overseas person; or (ii) more than 25% of the value of the investment products in the managed investment scheme is invested on behalf of overseas persons; or
-  (j) an overseas limited partnership within the meaning set out in section 4 of the Limited Partnerships Act 2008; or (k) any other limited partnership registered under the Limited Partnerships Act 2008 (A) if—
+  (j) an overseas limited partnership within the meaning set out in section 4 of the Limited Partnerships Act 2008; or (k) any other limited partnership registered under the Limited Partnerships Act 2008 (A) (other than a New Zealand listed issuer) if—
     (i) a general partner of A is an overseas person; or (ii) more than 25% of the persons having the right to control the composition of the governing body of A are overseas persons; or
     (iii) more than 25% of the partnership interests (as defined in that Act) of the partners of A are held by overseas persons; or